Did you know that you can make perfect, creamy risotto in under 30 minutes? And, it’s easy too! Let me show you how…

 There are so many great products in GIANT Food Store’s World Menu line — I can’t wait to try more!

-A while back, I had the pleasure of being in the studio audience for a taping of the Martha Stewart Show!
-I love Martha.
-And, I was so excited the day of the show, I could barely contain myself!
-My mother and I had such a great time in NYC for a few days too!
+On to the risotto….A while back, I had the pleasure of being in the studio audience for a taping of the Martha Stewart Show.
+My mom and I spent a few days in NYC and had tickets to the show.
+I was so excited I could barely contain myself.

 Emeril’s biggest tip for making risotto is to only cook it for 18 minutes.
 Not 19.
 Not 17.
-18. This will ensure that the rice is slightly al dente on the inside and super creamy on the outside.
+18. This ensures that the rice is slightly al dente on the inside and super creamy on the outside.
 And, when you spoon the risotto onto your plate, it should pool ever so slightly.
 There should be a little bit of liquid that seeps out around the edges.
 But, it should never be runny and it shouldn’t be too firm.